ombulabs/blog/_posts/2020-03-07-Team-Retreat.md

 There are several pieces of software that aim to facilitate communication in a remote work environment.
 At OmbuLabs, we use [Slack](https://slack.com) for our day-to-day conversations and [Zoom](https://zoom.us/) for our calls.
 However, as a remote team, we don't get to meet our teammates face to face.
 We don't have "water cooler" chats or as many opportunities for casual chats as an office environment.

-So how can we bring our team close together?
-How can we build that team spirit that comes from seeing every one and talking about our casual, social lives?
+So how can we bring our team closer together?
+How can we build that team spirit that comes from seeing everyone and talking about our casual, social lives?
 Well, this month we had a team retreat.
 And it was great.

 ![Team Retreat Official](assets/images/team_retreat/team-retreat-official.jpg)